markcda/r2proto3/README.md

 Services and RPC are not supported for now.
 Anyway, you should write these with `tonic` library.

 Supported map types are `std::collections::HashMap` and `std::collections::BTreeMap`.

+## Warning!

+I'm sad to say this but you can't rely on real type definitions and should only import `tonic`-builted types for usage.
+This is huge disadvantage.